 For The Tea Decoction – The tea decoction for Hyderabadi chai is made using water, Assam tea (black tea leaves, chai patti), granulated white sugar, green cardamoms (hari elaichi), and cinnamon stick (dalchini).

-You can add in more spices such as star anise (chakri phool), black cardamoms (badi elaichi), cloves (laung), and black peppercorns (kali mirch) to make it spicier and stronger.
+To make it spicier and stronger, you can add more spices such as star anise (chakri phool), black cardamoms (badi elaichi), cloves (laung), and black peppercorns (kali mirch).

 For The Milk Mixture – Use whole milk (full-fat milk) for the best result.
 Khoya (Mawa or Khava) is added to this mixture to make it creamy and rich.

-If khoya is not available, then mix 2 tablespoon milk powder with 1 tablespoon milk and mix well.
+If khoya is unavailable, mix 2 tablespoon milk powder with 1 tablespoon milk and mix well.
 Use it in place of khoya.

 Some people replace khoya with heavy cream, malai (fresh cream), or condensed milk.
-The taste will be slightly different but you can give it a try.
-Skip adding any extra sugar if using condensed milk as it is already very sweet.
+The taste will be slightly different, but you can try it.
+Skip adding extra sugar if using condensed milk, as it is already very sweet.

 How To Make Irani Chai